CSC207-UofT/course-project-purplemongoose/phase2/accessibility.md

 - [Audience](audience)
 - [Target demographics](target-demographics)

+## Introduction

+The mobile application interface is implemented and designed based on the accessibility guidelines described in [Google's Material 2 Design Guidelines](https://material.io/design).
+This features requirements regarding the **clarity** and **robustness** of the design.

 ## Principles of Universal Design

 Either a description of the features that can be implemented in accordance to a